“You will not be punished for your anger, you will be punished by your anger.” – Buddha

 - Are you upset because you’ve been misunderstood?

 As you can see there are many different primary causes of anger.
 Furthermore, any of them is quite legitimate.
-However, the way you chose to respond may or maybe not legitimate as well.
+However, the way you chose to behave may not be legitimate.
 It depends on your understanding of the situation and the type of anger you are experiencing in a certain moment.
 Of course, there are many more types of anger but we will focus on the most common.
 Let’s look at them now.
 Shall we?

 11 Most Common Types Of Anger